jacksorjacksor/BuildYourOwnDeveloperBlogWithUmbraco15AndAstro/Code/Frontend/README.md

 dotnet run
 ```

+This will build and run Umbraco.

-## 3. Run the Umbraco to setup the CMS
+## 3. Login to Umbraco

 Login to the Umbraco instance on [https://localhost:44385/umbraco/](https://localhost:44385/umbraco/)